corl-team/xland-minigrid/README.md

 - 📈 Easily scales to $2^{16}$ parallel environments and millions of steps per second on a single GPU
 - 🔥 Multi-GPU PPO baselines in the [PureJaxRL](https://github.com/luchris429/purejaxrl) style, which can achieve **1 trillion** environment steps under two days

 How cool is that?
-For more details, take a look at the [technical paper (soon)]() or [examples](examples), which will walk you through the basics and training your own adaptive agents in minutes!
+For more details, take a look at the [technical paper](https://arxiv.org/abs/2312.12044) or [examples](examples), which will walk you through the basics and training your own adaptive agents in minutes!

 ![img](figures/times_minigrid.jpg)
-TODO: update this with the latest version of the codebase...

 ## Installation 🎁